43 Guai4 夬

 Purslane is Guai and Guai (very tough to get rid of, in need of extra effort); to act in the middle (i.e. moderately) will result in no calamity (or fault).

 One is wrestling with the villain; by acting moderately one can be free from calamity or fault.

 Purslane is a creeping weed that is very hard to eradicate.
 Line 5 is engaging with, but also ridden by, line 6, which is like being entangled in purslane while wrestling with the villain.
 It is the masculine axle centre in the place of masculine; although it is determined to get rid of the villain, the villain remains undaunted and threatens to avenge the last struggle.
 As long as line 5 can maintain the principle of moderation, it will be free from calamity in the duel.

-Commentary on the image: To act moderately (only results in) no calamity (or fault), (because) (the principle of) moderation has not radiated yet.
+Commentary on the image: To act in the middle only results in no calamity (or fault), which is because the principle of moderation has not radiated yet.

 The feminine is on the top but line 5 is free from calamity due to the principle of moderation it possesses and acts from.
 On the other hand, because its principle of moderation has not completely radiated, feminine line 6 isn't yet subdued and still exists.
 The masculine is bright, while the feminine is shaded; the feminine line 6 riding over the masculine line 5 prevents the principle of moderation from fully radiating.

 Provided that line 5 goes upward to subdue line 6 instead of terminating the feminine by changing line 6 to the masculine, the upper trigram will become Li (clinging, fire) which brings brightness, signifying the control of evil (in the form of the masculine occupying the feminine) in the event that a thorough termination is not possible.